AlexNeilson02/Global_Home_Solutions_Site/STRIPE_WEBHOOK_UPDATE_INSTRUCTIONS.md

 # Update Stripe Webhook Endpoint URL

 ## Current Issue
-Your Stripe webhook is currently pointing to the wrong URL and needs to be updated.
+Your Stripe webhook needs to point to your production domain for proper functionality.

 ## Steps to Fix